Evolution of Management Thoughts: Pre-Scientific Management Era and Modern Management Era

 Key Theorists None in the formal sense Taylor, Fayol, Mayo, Weber, etc.

-Johari Window, Model, Features
+Johari Window, Meaning, Model, Features, Applications and Importance

 Johari Window is a psychological model that represents self-awareness and interpersonal relationships.
 It consists of four quadrants that depict aspects of oneself: Open Area (known to self and others), Blind Spot (unknown to self but known to others), Hidden Area (known to self but hidden from others), and Unknown Area (unknown to both self and others).
 The model illustrates how communication, feedback, and disclosure can expand the Open Area, enhancing self-understanding and relationships.
 Through mutual sharing and feedback, individuals can reduce the Hidden and Blind Spot areas, fostering personal growth, trust, and effective collaboration in both personal and professional settings.

-Johari Window Model Description:
+Johari Window Model Description

 The Johari Window is a framework used to enhance understanding of interpersonal communication and relationships.
 Developed by psychologists Joseph Luft and Harrington Ingham in 1955, it visualizes the aspects of oneself that are known or unknown to oneself and others.